ascpkg/asc/asc_bin/README.md

 Commands:
   new        new package/workspace of binary/static library/shared library
   init       init directory as package/workspace of binary/static library/shared library
-  vcpkg      update vcpkg source, build vcpkg versions index, set/get vcpkg configurations search     search package with extractly name or startswith/endswith/contains text add        add dependency to package or workspace memeber's asc.toml remove     remove dependency from package or workspace memeber's asc.toml
+  vcpkg      update vcpkg source, build vcpkg versions index, set/get vcpkg configurations，supports the mixed use of official and private registries, with private registries being able to depend on the official ones search     search package with extractly name or startswith/endswith/contains text add        add dependency to package or workspace memeber's asc.toml remove     remove dependency from package or workspace memeber's asc.toml